algodommedia/bytesviewapi-python/README.md

 ```
 `API key` : Your private Bytesview API key.

-`data` : You can pass your both strings in the "string1" and "string2" key of the dictionary.
+`data` : Pass your both strings in the dictionary format with some unique key.

 `lang` : Language Code (English - en), Default language is english(en).